EvanMeyer36/sc2-aibot/README.md

 - **Resource Management**: The bot manages idle workers and expands to new bases when required.
 - **Upgrade Management**: The bot researches infantry upgrades to improve the effectiveness of its army.
 - **Benchmark Mode**: Run multiple matches to benchmark the bot's performance.
+- **Multiple Opponents**: The bot can now play against multiple AI opponents in a single match.

 ## Prerequisites